Dillard’s (NYSE:DDS) Shares Gap Down to $200.37

-A number of brokerages recently issued reports on DDS.
-Telsey Advisory Group increased their price objective on Dillard’s from $110.00 to $180.00 and gave the stock a “market perform” rating in a report on Friday, August 13th.
-Zacks Investment Research raised shares of Dillard’s from a “hold” rating to a “strong-buy” rating and set a $226.00 price target on the stock in a report on Monday, August 16th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and one has given a strong buy rating to the company.
-According to MarketBeat.com, Dillard’s presently has an average rating of “Hold” and an average target price of $119.00.
+Several research analysts have commented on DDS shares.
+Zacks Investment Research upgraded shares of Dillard’s from a “hold” rating to a “strong-buy” rating and set a $226.00 price objective for the company in a report on Monday, August 16th.
+Telsey Advisory Group upped their price objective on shares of Dillard’s from $110.00 to $180.00 and gave the stock a “market perform” rating in a report on Friday, August 13th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and one has issued a strong buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of $119.00.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, November 1st.
-Shareholders of record on Thursday, September 30th will be issued a $0.20 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, November 1st.
+Investors of record on Thursday, September 30th will be paid a $0.20 dividend.
+This represents a $0.80 annualized dividend and a dividend yield of 0.44%.
+This is a positive change from Dillard’s’s previous quarterly dividend of $0.15.
 The ex-dividend date is Wednesday, September 29th.
-This is a positive change from Dillard’s’s previous quarterly dividend of $0.15.
-This represents a $0.80 annualized dividend and a yield of 0.44%.
-Dillard’s’s dividend payout ratio is -21.98%.
+Dillard’s’s dividend payout ratio (DPR) is presently -21.98%.

-A number of hedge funds and other institutional investors have recently modified their holdings of DDS.
-Vanguard Group Inc. increased its stake in shares of Dillard’s by 10.7% in the 2nd quarter.
-Vanguard Group Inc. now owns 714,872 shares of the company’s stock worth $129,306,000 after acquiring an additional 68,807 shares in the last quarter.
-BlackRock Inc. increased its stake in shares of Dillard’s by 24.4% in the 1st quarter.
-BlackRock Inc. now owns 671,478 shares of the company’s stock worth $64,843,000 after acquiring an additional 131,583 shares in the last quarter.
-Bank of New York Mellon Corp increased its stake in shares of Dillard’s by 77.2% in the 1st quarter.
-Bank of New York Mellon Corp now owns 252,565 shares of the company’s stock worth $24,389,000 after acquiring an additional 110,042 shares in the last quarter.
-Nuveen Asset Management LLC increased its stake in shares of Dillard’s by 6.4% in the 1st quarter.
-Nuveen Asset Management LLC now owns 129,802 shares of the company’s stock worth $12,535,000 after acquiring an additional 7,823 shares in the last quarter.
-Finally, Geode Capital Management LLC increased its stake in shares of Dillard’s by 8.3% in the 1st quarter.
-Geode Capital Management LLC now owns 123,140 shares of the company’s stock worth $11,891,000 after acquiring an additional 9,426 shares in the last quarter.
-Institutional investors and hedge funds own 57.30% of the company’s stock.
+Several institutional investors have recently modified their holdings of the stock.
+C M Bidwell & Associates Ltd. bought a new stake in Dillard’s during the 2nd quarter valued at about $49,000.
+Deseret Mutual Benefit Administrators bought a new stake in Dillard’s during the 2nd quarter valued at about $62,000.
+Captrust Financial Advisors increased its stake in Dillard’s by 536.4% during the 1st quarter.
+Captrust Financial Advisors now owns 1,050 shares of the company’s stock valued at $102,000 after purchasing an additional 885 shares in the last quarter.
+Panagora Asset Management Inc. increased its stake in Dillard’s by 373.3% during the 2nd quarter.
+Panagora Asset Management Inc. now owns 568 shares of the company’s stock valued at $103,000 after purchasing an additional 448 shares in the last quarter.
+Finally, SG Americas Securities LLC bought a new stake in Dillard’s during the 2nd quarter valued at about $117,000.
+Institutional investors own 57.30% of the company’s stock.

 About Dillard’s (NYSE:DDS)